andrewliao11/env-aware-program-gen/README.md

 # Synthesizing Environment-Aware Activities via Activity Sketches

 This is the official implementation of ResActGraph (CVPR2019).
-For technical details, please refer to [here](ARXIV_LINK)
+For technical details, please refer to [here](ARXIV_LINK).

 **Synthesizing Environment-Aware Activities via Activity Sketches**